Allergens and Tags: Review AI Suggestions in Your Digital Menu

 | 14 | Mollusks | Mussels, octopus, squid, cuttlefish | Automatic by name |

-In the allergen panel, you will see the 14 official icons.
-Those detected by the AI appear automatically highlighted with their name in the active language of the dashboard.
+In the allergens panel, you will see the 14 official icons.
+Those detected by the AI are automatically highlighted with their name in the active language of the dashboard.

 The 14 icons are displayed in a grid adapted to the mobile screen.